On the Enumeration Complexity of Unions of Conjunctive Queries: Preliminaries

 \subsubsection{Enumerating Answers to UCQs}

 Given a UCQ $Q$ over some schema $\calS$, we denote by $\pEnum{Q}$ the enumeration problem $\pEnum{R}$, where $R$ is the binary relation between instances $I$ over $\calS$ and sets of mappings $Q(I)$.
 We consider the size of the query as well as the size of the schema to be fixed.
-In the case of CQs, Bagan et al.~\cite{bdg:dichotomy} showed that a self-join free acyclic CQ is in $\DelayClin$ iff it is free-connex.
-In addition, Brault-Baron~\cite{bb:thesis} showed that self-join free cyclic queries are not in $\DelayClin$.
+In the case of CQs, Bagan et al.~\cite{bdg:dichotomy} showed that a self-join-free acyclic CQ is in $\DelayClin$ iff it is free-connex.
+In addition, Brault-Baron~\cite{bb:thesis} showed that self-join-free cyclic queries are not in $\DelayClin$.
 In fact, the existence of a single answer to a cyclic CQ cannot be determined in linear time.
+We call a CQ \emph{difficult} if it is self-join-free and not free-connex.
+Difficult CQs are intractable according to the following dichotomy.

-\begin{theorem}[\cite{bdg:dichotomy,bb:thesis}] Let $Q$ be a self-join free CQ. \begin{enumerate} \item If $Q$ is free-connex, then $\pEnum{Q}\in\DelayClin$. \item If $Q$ is acyclic and not free-connex, then $\pEnum{Q}$ is not in $\DelayClin$, assuming \matmul. \item If $Q$ is cyclic, then $\pEnum{Q}\not\in\DelayClin$, as $\qDecide{Q}$ cannot be solved in linear time, assuming $\hyperclique$. \end{enumerate} \end{theorem} The positive case of this dichotomy can be shown using the \emph{Constant Delay Yannakakis} (\CDY) algorithm~\cite{CDY}.
+\begin{theorem}[\cite{bdg:dichotomy,bb:thesis}] Let $Q$ be a self-join-free CQ. \begin{enumerate} \item If $Q$ is free-connex, then $\pEnum{Q}\in\DelayClin$. \item If $Q$ is acyclic and not free-connex, then $\pEnum{Q}\not\in\DelayClin$, assuming \matmul. \item If $Q$ is cyclic, then $\pEnum{Q}\not\in\DelayClin$, as $\qDecide{Q}$ cannot be solved in linear time, assuming $\hyperclique$. \end{enumerate} \end{theorem} The positive case of this dichotomy can be shown using the \emph{Constant Delay Yannakakis} (\CDY) algorithm~\cite{CDY}.
 It uses an ext-$\free(Q)$-connex tree $T$ for $Q$.
 First, it performs the classical Yannakakis preprocessing~\cite{Yannakakis} over $T$ to obtain a relation for each node in $T$, where all tuples can be used for some answer in $Q(I)$.
 Then, it considers only the subtree of $T$ containing $\free(Q)$, and joins the relations corresponding to this subtree with constant delay.